-If when you start your Windows 11/10 PC and it displays the error message SMART Failure Predicted on Hard Disk 0, 2, etc, message and computer won’t boot then this post is intended to help you.
+If when you start your Windows 11/10 PC and it displays the error message SMART Failure Predicted on Hard Disk 0, 2, etc., message and the computer won’t boot, then this post is intended to help you.

 When you encounter this issue, you’ll receive the following similar full error message;

 SMART Failure Predicted on Hard Disk 0: FUJITSU MHT2040BHTBD

 WARNING: Immediately back-up your data and replace your hard disk drive.
 A failure may be imminent.

 Press FI to Continue

 This error indicates that the hard disk present in your personal computer will cease to function properly.
 It could either take many days in a row or maybe a month or so, but it will happen nevertheless.